4BitBen/vagrant-examples/5_multimachine/Readme.md

     [hostOS]$ vagrant up

-# Log onto the db VM

-    [hostOS]$ vagrant ssh db

-# Log onto the web VM
+# Log onto the client VM and start the test

-    [hostOS]$ vagrant ssh web
+    [hostOS]$ vagrant ssh client
+    [clientOS]$ /vagrant/client/ping.sh

+You will start to see responses from the different servers:

+    pong 192.168.50.51
+    pong 192.168.50.52
+    pong 192.168.50.53
+    pong 192.168.50.51
+    pong 192.168.50.52
+    pong 192.168.50.53

 # Play Around

-    # Try to add another top-level provisioner after the machine definitions.
-In what order will the provisioners run?
+    # Bringing different service machines up and down and see how the proxy responds
+    # Hint:
+    #  vagrant up
+    #  vagrant halt